Identity matrix: Properties

-In particular, the identity matrix serves as the multiplicative identity of the matrix ring of all $n\times n$ matrices, and as the identity element of the general linear group $GL(n)$, which consists of all invertible $n\times n$ matrices under the matrix multiplication operation.
+In particular, the identity matrix serves as the multiplicative identity of the matrix ring of all $n\times n$ matrices, and as the identity element of the general linear group $\mathrm{GL}(n)$, which consists of all invertible $n\times n$ matrices under the matrix multiplication operation.
 In particular, the identity matrix is invertible.
 It is an involutory matrix, equal to its own inverse.
 In this group, two square matrices have the identity matrix as their product exactly when they are the inverses of each other.

 When $n\times n$ matrices are used to represent linear transformations from an $n$-dimensional vector space to itself, the identity matrix $I_n$ represents the identity function, for whatever basis was used in this representation.

 The $i$th column of an identity matrix is the unit vector $e_i$, a vector whose $i$th entry is 1 and 0 elsewhere.
 The determinant of the identity matrix is 1, and its trace is $n$.

 The identity matrix is the only idempotent matrix with non-zero determinant.
 That is, it is the only matrix such that: